 \section{Abstract}

-Hotword customization is one of the important issues remained in ASR field - it is of value to enable users of ASR systems to customize names of entities, persons and other phrases.
-The past few years have seen both implicit and explicit modeling strategies for ASR contextualization developed.
-While these approaches have performed adequately, they still exhibit certain shortcomings such as instability in effectiveness.
-In this paper we propose Semantic-augmented Contextual-Paraformer~(SeACo-Paraformer) a novel NAR based ASR system with flexible and effective hotword customization ability.
-It combines the accuracy of the AED-based model, the efficiency of the NAR model, and the excellent performance in contextualization.
-In 50,000 hours industrial big data experiments, our proposed model outperforms strong baselines in customization and general ASR tasks.
-Besides, we explore an efficient way to filter large scale incoming hotwords for further improvement.
-The source codes and industrial models proposed and compared are all opened as well as two hotword test sets.
+Hotword customization is one of the concerned issues remained in ASR field - it is of value to enable users of ASR systems to customize names of entities, persons and other phrases to obtain better experience.
+The past few years have seen effective modeling strategies for ASR contextualization developed, but they still exhibit space for improvement about training stability and the invisible activation process.
+In this paper we propose Semantic-Augmented Contextual-Paraformer~(SeACo-Paraformer) a novel NAR based ASR system with flexible and effective hotword customization ability.
+It possesses the advantages of AED-based model's accuracy, NAR model's efficiency, and explicit customization capacity of superior performance.
+Through extensive experiments with 50,000 hours of industrial big data, our proposed model outperforms strong baselines in customization.
+Besides, we explore an efficient way to filter large-scale incoming hotwords for further improvement.
+The industrial models compared, source codes and two hotword test sets are all open source.